 This research uniquely combines structural design with control engineering and sustainability to develop new types of load-bearing adaptive structures that have significantly improved performance as well as reduced environmental impacts compared with conventional passive structural systems.

 This research has produced new computational methods to design structures equipped with sensing and actuation systems that are able to counteract the effect of loading and other environmental actions through control of internal forces and structural shape.
 The adaptive solution is designed through simultaneous optimization of structural layout and actuator placement.
-The design criterion is minimization of whole-life energy (or equivalent carbon) which comprises a part embodied in the material and an operational part for sensing, control and actuation during service.
+The design criterion is minimization of whole-life energy (or carbon equivalent) that comprises a part embodied in the material and an operational part for sensing, control and actuation during service.
 Traditional design goals currently employed, such as life-cycle-cost minimization, do not explicitly address current and future challenges such as material scarcity and energy depletion, thus hindering creative development of strategies to design structures.
 Whole-life energy minimization encompasses modern design goals that include minimizing material and energy requirements as well as minimizing cost.
 Whole-life energy minimization is a challenging design problem because it is non-linear, non-convex and mixed-integer.
 The integrated structure-control optimization methods developed through this research are able to solve this problem efficiently when implemented for large-scale structural systems.
-To ensure the operational energy required for adaptation is kept to a minimum, the adaptive solution is designed to withstand ordinary loading events using only passive load bearing capacity while relying on active control to deal with larger events that have a smaller probability of occurrence.
+To ensure the operational energy required for adaptation is kept to a minimum, the adaptive solution is designed to withstand ordinary loading events using only passive load-bearing capacity while relying on active control to deal with larger events that have a smaller probability of occurrence.
+In case of a power outage or control system failure and concurrent occurrence of a strong loading event, the structure does not collapse because it is designed to have sufficient carrying capacity even without contribution of the actuation system.
+In such a scenario, however, serviceability requirements (e.g. deflections) might not be fully satisfied.

 Minimum Energy Adaptive Structures are able to meet typical strength and deflection requirements using significantly less material and energy resources compared with conventional passive structures.
 Extensive numerical simulation has shown that the whole-life energy could be reduced by up to 70% for slender structures.
 Experimental testing has been carried out on an ultra-slender 6m (length) x 0.8m (width) x 0.15m (depth) (40:1 span to depth) cantilever truss equipped with 10 linear actuators and strain gauges.
-This configuration can be thought of a scaled version for the super structure of a tall tower.
+This configuration can be thought of as a scaled version for the superstructure of a tall tower.
 The structural shape can be controlled in real-time to reduce deflections and thus to maintain serviceability under loading.
 The control system achieves identification of the response of the structure (i.e. stress and displacements) with no predetermined knowledge of the external loading.
-Actuator commands are obtained through combining physics-based control with machine learning.
+Actuator commands are obtained by combining physics-based control with machine learning.
 Data gathered from experimental tests validated key assumptions and numerical predictions.
-This prototype adaptive structure has been exhibited internationally in key institutions and it has been adopted for further research at Institute for Lightweight Structures and Conceptual Design of University of Stuttgart since October 2018.
+This prototype adaptive structure has been exhibited internationally in key institutions and it has been adopted for further research at the Institute for Lightweight Structures and Conceptual Design of University of Stuttgart since October 2018.

-Yafeng Wang (Postdoctoral researcher), Arka Reksowardojo (PhD student) | Swiss National Institute of Technology (EPFL)
+Arka Reksowardojo, Yafeng Wang, Ian Smith | Swiss Federal Institute of Technology (EPFL)